 - Number of existing jobs to be created and retained

-Then, the following 11 questions will require you to mark either “yes” or “no.” These questions relate to the person applying for the SBA loan as well as the person also completing the SBA Form 1919.
+Then, the next set of questions will require you to mark either “yes” or “no.” These questions relate to the person applying for the SBA loan as well as the person also completing the SBA Form 1919.
 There are also questions to ensure there are no conflicts of interest between anyone in your company, the SBA or another government agency.

-Step 2: Supply Details About the Principal Borrower
+Step 2: Supply Individual Owner Details

 Ready to Tackle the SBA Form 1919?